Va1ord/Code-Marathon-5-days/README.md

 I'm considering creating multiple bots at once
 See you soon
 I would like to participate in more similar code marathons.
 I have created a new repository with a Telegram bot, so you can watch it now
+I think it would be interesting to work with different APIs

   First day - Сarts.
 So, the first marathon project has been completed!